jkkostrzewski/Neural-Gas/README.md

 ### Importing library to your python script

 Clone the repository or download zip version and copy "Neural_Gas.py" to the folder with your python script.
-To run the code you have to import it first:
+To run the code you have to import the Neural_Gas class and pandas library:

 ```
+import pandas as pd
-import * from Neural_Gas
+import Neural_Gas
 ```

 Then import your set of data from .csv file: